sockcymbal/QuestionImprover/README.md

 In this stage, weave a network of thoughts by integrating critiques and alternative perspectives.
 Focus on how new ideas can interconnect with and enhance existing thoughts.
 Explore the potential of novel concepts to form new nodes in this thought network.

+Push the boundaries of conventional thinking.
+Each persona explores new, divergent ideas, stimulated by the feedback loop.
-Critically assess how these ideas not only address previous criticisms but also contribute fresh insights, creating a richer and more intricate web of understanding.
+Critically assess how these ideas not only address previous criticisms but also contribute fresh insights, creating a richer and more intricate web of understanding, or introducing new dimensions to the question.
 Consider pivoting to new lines of reasoning that promise to add valuable connections to this evolving thought network.
 ```

-## Prompt 6: Convergence on Best Individual Answer (Integrative Synthesis)
+## Prompt 6: Convergence on Best Individual Answer

 ### Goal
-In the individual convergence phase, the goal is for each individual expert to synthesize the insights they gained during the previous stages and arrive at a final, most likely answer.
-By explicitly instructing the LLM to consider the perspectives of the other experts, the critiques made, and the likelihood assessments, it aims to guide the model towards a more holistic and intelligent convergence.
+In the individual convergence phase, the goal is integrative synthesis.
+Each individual expert will reflect on the insights gained during the previous stages and arrive at a final, best answer.
+By explicitly instructing the LLM to consider the perspectives of the other experts, the critiques made, and any likelihood assessments, it aims to guide the model towards a more holistic and intelligent convergence.

 ### Prompt
 ```
 Now, it's time for each expert to finalize their thoughts and converge on a best answer.
-Synthesize the insights and critiques into a cohesive and compelling answer from each expert's viewpoint.
+Synthesize the insights and critiques into a coherent individual conclusion.

 Reflect on the entire dialogue, considering how each criticism was addressed and how your thoughts evolved.
 Your answer should not only represent your strongest position but also acknowledge and integrate valid and useful insights from the other expert perspectives.

-Based on all this, as each expert, what is the single best answer to the question: {question}?
+Based on all this, as each expert, what is the single best answer to the initial question: {question}?
 ```

 ## Prompt 7: Convergence on Best Collective Answer